 Using IGB, we identified three candidate genes near the QTL on chromosome 1.
 The closest hit was an ABC transporter family protein.
 Research has shown that ABC transporter proteins may be involved in sulfate entry into the plastid.
-This evidence indicates that this ABC transporter gene could be important in the sulfate assimilation pathway (Hell , 2008).
+This evidence indicates that this ABC transporter gene could be important in the sulfate assimilation pathway (Hell et al., 2008).
 A subsequent BLAST of the transporter did not help us narrow down the substance which this particular ABC transporter moves; therefore, further tests should be performed to see if this transporter happens to move sulfate or lies in the plastid membrane.
 The second candidate gene was a glutaredoxin family protein located approximately 227 kb away from the QTL.
 Genes in this family play a role in the glutathione system (The UniProt Consortium, 2014, a.).
-Glutathione is an important signaling molecule in sulfate uptake and transport (Leustek, , 2000); therefore, this gene clearly warrants further study.
+Glutathione is an important signaling molecule in sulfate uptake and transport (Leustek, et al., 2000); therefore, this gene clearly warrants further study.
 Finally, we also identified a major facilitator superfamily protein gene 475 kb away from the QTL.
-Some bacteria possess a sulfate transporter related to the major facilitator superfamily proteins (Hell , 2008).
+Some bacteria possess a sulfate transporter related to the major facilitator superfamily proteins (Hell et al., 2008).
 We chose to include this hit in our report as an unlikely candidate that could be examined further.

 On chromosome 2, we found three good candidate genes, all using IGB method.
 The closest hit was annotated as a phosphate transporter PHO1-like protein.
 Phosphate transporters are very similar in structure to sulfate transporters.
-For instance, they both contain 12 membrane-spanning domains (Smith, , 1999).
+For instance, they both contain 12 membrane-spanning domains (Smith, et al., 1999).
 Because of the high structure similarities between phosphate and sulfate transporters, we included this gene in our findings.
 The gene should be examined further to determine if the gene is misannotated and its protein product transports sulfate.
 We also identified a glutathione transferase-like protein gene approximately 76 kb away from the QTL on chromosome 2.
 Glutathione S-transferases react with glutathione and may help play a detoxification role in plants (The UniProt Consortiom, 2014, b.).
-These proteins exist in all eukaryotes and are important for detoxification functions (HayesPulford, 1995).
+These proteins exist in all eukaryotes and are important for detoxification functions (Hayes and Pulford, 1995).
 This gene may be involved in the glutathione response to foreign agents such as herbicides and heavy metals.
 How it would affect sulfur levels is unclear, but because glutathione S-transferases acts on the signaling molecule glutathione, it warrants further study.
 Finally, a second glutaredoxin family protein gene was identified 165 kb away from the QTL on chromosome 2, which should also be examined further due to its role in the glutathione system (The UniProt Consortium, 2014, a.).

 We identified 5 good candidate genes for our QTL on chromosome 9.
 We identified the APS reductase gene, which lies 147 kb away from the QTL, by BLAST method.
 APS reductase is a key enzyme in the sulfate assimilation pathway.
-It reduces APS (sulfate attached to an AMP molecule) to sulfite (Leustek , 2000).
-Researchers found that APS reductase is upregulated under sulfate starvation conditions (Takahashi , 1997).
-Furthermore, other experiments have shown that APS reductase expression is altered at many levels under salt stress conditions (Koprivova , 2008).
+It reduces APS (sulfate attached to an AMP molecule) to sulfite (Leustek et al., 2000).
+Researchers found that APS reductase is upregulated under sulfate starvation conditions (Takahashi et al., 1997).
+Furthermore, other experiments have shown that APS reductase expression is altered at many levels under salt stress conditions (Koprivova et al., 2008).
 The regulation of this gene under stressful conditions is consistent with the fact that many sulfur containing compounds, such as glutathione, are important in plants’ reactions to stressful conditions.
 Because this protein is important in assimilation of sulfate, it is a likely candidate to contribute to the QTL on chromosome 9.